Amir-Abushanab/BS-Sense/README.md

 # BS-Sense
-A program that uses NLP to asses the subjectivity of social media content 🧐
+A flask app that uses NLP to asses the subjectivity of social media content 🧐